Many setters don’t worry at all about fireworks but if you are concerned the following may be useful to you.

 - Self trauma

 These days firework parties often happen over several days or even a couple of weeks so be prepared before 5th November and if you are really worried about your pet then ask your vet for advice.
 Ask your neighbours to let you know if they are having fireworks so you can be prepared.

-After the fireworks have finished check there is no debris in the garden and check the ashes of your bonfire are not hot enough to burn his nose or feet.
+After the fireworks have finished don't forget to check there is no debris in the garden and that the ashes of your bonfire are not hot enough to burn his nose or feet.